kid-gorgeous/cnm/globalReqs.md

 - .NET MAUI

 ### Analysis/Training Methods:

+Perform an EDA on the population.
+Understand and to abide by the Student Ethical Outcome.
+Search for clear indication to support the reason for cheating, and lack of learning.
+Narrow down on age critierea, and hypothesize about the an age that could benefit most from this project.

 Scope: Monitoring features to begin with, and AI enhancements to further the focus of the models and feature.
-Increase accurcy and integrityare of the utmost concern.
+Increase accurcy and integrity are of the utmost concern.

-K-Nearest Neighborhood, and SVM for feature recognition. ...

 ### Market Research:
 - SSV